 It became awkward and uncomfortable

 This led to a communication breakdown.
 I felt like I had let her down (years of abuse had led to a belief it was my job to please) and my boss felt like she had forced me to leave my partner.
 Which led to awkward encounters in hallways and tea rooms.
 In meetings, we would consciously try not to sit anywhere that would involve eye contact.
-Ultimately it led to my leaving my job, because I was embarrassed and ashamed.
-And between us we did not have the skills to communicate about the abuse I was living with effectively.
+Ultimately it led to my leaving my job because I was embarrassed and ashamed.
+And between us, we did not have the skills to communicate about the abuse I was living with effectively.

 Training builds understanding and empathy

-So, I am worried policies will encourage conversations mangers are not trained to handle.
+So, I am worried policies will encourage conversations managers are not trained to handle.
 Teaching managers to understand the complexities of domestic violence, the signs and how to effectively communicate is essential.
 Policies are one half of the coin, training is the other.